Posts tagged ‘free resources’

 - Lower your risk of OSHA fines and penalties.
 Just one safety-related injury can result in penalties as high as $100,000 per incident.

 - Reduce your risk of civil or criminal liability.
-If an employee gets hurt on the job, you will most likely face a lawsuit.
+If an employee gets hurt on the job, a company will most likely face a lawsuit.
 Even worse, it can be a crime to be negligent in health and safety requirements.

 - Reduce worker’s compensation claims and sick days.
 Teach employees how to reduce repetitive actions to prevent unnecessary strain on the body.
 A pain-free employee is a happy and productive worker.